 These forms can be expressed in a variety of ways: from the design of spaces, objects, buildings, urban environments, urban strategy, and images, to a carefully curated exhibition or the writing of a compelling story or scholarly text.

 As a Tier 1 public research university, our permanent faculty bring their ongoing research agenda to the context of teaching through advanced-level work.
 Our collective research interests are diverse and international in their focus, but we often engage city departments and officials around issues impacting the growth of Los Angeles as a case study for a rapidly evolving urban metropolis.
-While the format of this work can vary — from the Research Studio to a colloquium — across all of our programs, we train future architects and scholars to seek, shape and produce new forms of knowledge in their respective fields.
+While the format of this work can vary, we train future architects and scholars to seek, shape and produce new forms of knowledge in their respective fields.

 Research Centers